PaddlePaddle/VisualDL/README.md

 ### 3. Read data in log files using LogReader

-VisualDL also provide `LogReader` interface to read raw data from log files.
+VisualDL also provides `LogReader` interface to read raw data from log files.

 ```python
 class LogReader(file_path='')